multiprocessio/preview/README.md

 ## Examples

-Since displaying a very large object in an example is inconvenient, we'll display a small object but overwrite `preview`'s default number of results to show.
+While this library is a huge improvement on naive implementations like `JSON.stringify(x).slice(0, 1000)` for large objects (say 70,000 elements), it's easier to show a small object in an example.
+So we'll display a small object but overwrite `preview`'s default number of results to show.

 ```javascript
 import preview from 'preview';